ballerina-platform/module-ballerinax-github/github4/Module.md

 github4:Client githubClient = new(gitHubConfig);
 ```

-The `getRepository` function gets a GitHub repository by passing the name of the repository and its owner in the format of "owner/repository".
+The `getRepository` remote function gets a GitHub repository by passing the name of the repository and its owner in the format of "owner/repository".
 ```ballerina
 var repo = githubClient->getRepository("wso2-ballerina/module-github");
 ```